 Is smoking weed healthy?

-The simple answer is: Yes!
+Great marijuana FAQ and the simple answer is: Yes!
 In addition to being recreationally enjoyable, cannabis is a powerful medicine used to treat many different conditions.

 However, there are risks involved: Smoking anything—particularly tobacco—introduces potentially carcinogenic compounds and particulates into the lungs.